infinum/ios-handbook/Project flow/Custom xcconfigs.md

 ![](/img/xcconfig_tutorial/step_5_2.png)

-- as you can see, there is a new field __Config.file(...)__—this is our custom config file
+- As you can see, there is a new field __Config.file(...)__—this is our custom config file.
-- but if we think about our goal to have everything inside our custom file:
+- But if we think about our goal to have everything inside our custom file:
 	- we don't want the UI settings to override our custom file
 	- settings will be resolved from right to left
-	- that means that UI has higher precedence than custom files
+	- that means that UI has a higher precedence than custom files
-	- go trough the Project row and delete it, you can only edit the Project row on the current level
+	- go through the Project row and delete it; you can only edit the Project row on the current level
-		- you have to delete only the rows that have something
+		- you have to delete only the rows that contain something

 		![](/img/xcconfig_tutorial/step_5_3.png)